Last updated 4th February, 2026

 CMLink presumably uses all the same network frequencies as EE, which means the ones in the chart above.

-So for 5G that includes 700MHz, 3.4GHz, and 3.6GHz.
-Those last two are widely used for 5G, as they’re high frequency, which tends to mean a greater capacity is available, allowing for higher speeds and more simultaneous connections – two things that 5G is supposed to empower.
+So for 5G that includes the 700MHz, 3.4GHz, 3.6GHz, 26GHz, and 40GHz bands.
+Most of those are high frequency, which tends to mean a greater capacity is available, allowing for higher speeds and more simultaneous connections – two things that 5G is supposed to empower.

 However, lower frequency bands like the 700Mhz one can travel further (making them a good fit in rural locations) and penetrate walls better (so they’re also good for inside buildings).
 As such, a robust 5G network needs both high and low frequency spectrum.

-Every network may one day have more 5G spectrum though, as it’s likely that there will be additional 5G spectrum auctions.
+Every network may one day have more 5G spectrum though, as it’s possible that there will be additional 5G spectrum auctions.